Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 # Adobe Campaign Standard \(Beta\)

 {% hint style="info" %}
-**Before** you install or configure the Adobe Campaign Standard beta extension, we recommend that you read the [_Getting Started_](../getting-started/create-a-mobile-property.md) section and in [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html).
+**Before** you install or configure the Adobe Campaign Standard extension, we recommend that you read the [_Getting Started_](../getting-started/create-a-mobile-property.md) section and in [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html).
-{% endhint %}

-{% hint style="warning" %}
-This extension is considered beta functionality and is available only in Launch's [Integration](http://launch-integration.adobe.com) environment.
-For more information, see [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html) or contact your beta program manager.
 {% endhint %}

 ## Configure Campaign Standard Extension in Launch